Venezuelan Food: 19 Dishes to try in Venezuela or at Home

 Venezuelan cooking tends to stick on the simpler side while remaining delightfully full of flavor.
 But Hallaca is one of those Venezuelan foods that will take a few tries to master.

-The complex local dish is steeped in tradition, being the most prominent Venezuelan Christmas dish.
+The complex local dish is steeped in tradition, being the most prominent dish of the Christmas season.
 Hallacas only appear in local homes during December, and you’ll find one on every plate come Christmas day.
 It all begins at the start of the month when families come together to make dozens, if not hundreds of Hallacas.
 This is so there’s no shortage come dinnertime, and so they can also give them as gifts to neighbors and friends.

-Hallacas can be traced back to indigenous cuisine, with the main ingredient being cornmeal dough.
+Hallacas can be traced back to Indigenous cuisine.
+The main ingredient is cornmeal dough.
 The thin dough is stuffed with shredded beef, pork, or chicken.
 The meat filling is previously mixed with bell peppers, raisins, and olives.
 The dish is then wrapped in plantain leaves before being boiled.

 Providing a delicious burst of flavor, Bollo Pelon is a beloved Venezuelan food that you won’t find in local restaurants.
 Something that will only drive you to cook some back at the hostel kitchen or once you’re home.